top of page

 • When a vacancy becomes available, a clear description of the job is to be provided.
 The minimum level of personal qualities required to fill the post are to be made clear.

-• Applicants are interviewed by at least two representatives of Made of Music.
+• Applicants are interviewed by our school Director (Mary Power).
 The information supplied by the applicant and any other information supplied on their behalf will only be seen by persons directly involved in the recruitment procedure.

 • Applicants are to supply the names of two referees who will testify as to their character, their suitability to the job and any other issues, which may affect their ability to perform the required tasks.
 At least one referee should have first-hand knowledge of the applicant’s previous work or contact with children.